vasilisalmpanis/42/libftpp/README.md

 - `Operator overloads for «, »`
 - `void setPrefix(const std::string& prefix)`
 - `template<typename T> void prompt(const std::string& question, T& dest)`

+# PersistentWorker
+A thread that continuously performs a set of tasks defined by
+users.
+It should maintain a list of tasks to perform in a loop.

+- `void addTask(const std::string& name, const std::function<void()>& jobToExecute)`
+- `void removeTask(const std::string& name)`